Dental Implant Cost Melbourne: Complete Price Breakdown (Single, Multiple, Full Arch)

 Does private health insurance cover implants?

-Yes, most extras policies provide rebates ($500-$2,000 depending on policy).
+Yes, most extras policies provide rebates (Subject to Assessment depending on policy).
 Check your annual limits and waiting periods.

 Can I claim implants on tax?

-Yes, if your total medical expenses exceed a certain threshold (currently $2,446 for most taxpayers).
+Yes, if your total medical expenses exceed a certain threshold (currently Subject to Assessment for most taxpayers).
 Consult an accountant.

 How much do implants cost for full mouth?